laxmankusuma/ML1/README.md

 3. The **COPY** instruction lets us copy a file (or files) from the host system into the image.
 4. There can only be one **CMD** instruction in a Dockerfile .
 If you list more than one CMD then only the last CMD will take effect.
 The main purpose of a CMD is to provide defaults for an executing container.

+**Note** : pkl file can be generate using simple-linear-regression-for-salary-data.ipynb code

 # 6: build the image

 Run the below commad